 James Hoerter, professor of Biology (College of Arts, Sciences and Education)

 - Ashley Wachowicz, of Brant, Biology major: “The Effect of UVB on UVA-Damaged Regenerated Adult Melanocytes”

 with James Hoerter, professor of Biological Sciences (College of Arts, Sciences and

 - Spencer Crittenden, of Rockford, Biotechnology major: “The Effect of Yeast Available Nitrogen (YAN)

 Level on Fermentation and End Product Characteristics in Wine and Beer” with Mark

-Thomson, associate professor of Chemistry (College of Arts and Sciences)
+Thomson, associate professor of Chemistry (College of Arts, Sciences and Education)